ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 native datasets is given :ref:`here <configure_native_models>`.
 Make sure to use the option ``cmor_strict: false`` for these projects if you want to make use of :ref:`custom_cmor_tables`.
-This allows reading arbitrary variables from native model output.
+This allows reading arbitrary variables from native datasets.

 .. _add_new_fix_native_datasets_locate_data: